an aerial of the Eugene campus focused on tykeson hall

 Recent Award Winners

-Faculty and staff are receiving recognition for their work in making CAS a better place for students to learn and faculty and staff to work.
+Faculty and staff are receiving recognition for their work in making the college a better place for students to learn and faculty and staff to work.

 Read More about Recent Award Winners